 “What we’re looking for is young people to come into rural areas that are driven, passionate, care about the land, and care about the growers” he said.

 However, finding graduate agronomists is no small feat.
 Many universities have cut their agronomy courses, with key technical skills no longer being taught.
-Firms like Farmacist now rely on science graduates who have a basic level of knowledge and general interest in agronomy.
+Firms like Farmacist now rely on science graduates who have a basic level of knowledge and interest in agronomy and invest time and energy in ensuring key skills are developed to meet the requirements of a fast changing agricultural sector.

 Jayson is acutely aware of the need for young people in the industry.